Stan-Gn/car-rent/README.md

 # launching application
 Input data needed for application operation - data loaded into the H2 database, loaded from the DataLoader class - car list with pictures, list of users and rental list.
+For the function to send an email with an activation link to work properly, enter username and password of the email in application.properties.

 # technologies
   *	Spring Boot,